IanLewis42/GravStorm/readme.txt

 Yellow - Fuel

 White triangles are lives remaining.
-Current and last completed lap times are displayed at the bottom of the panel.
+Current, last completed and best lap times are displayed at the bottom of the panel.

 For 'Mission' levels, miners rescued and jewels collected are shown, along with the elapsed time.